Braid group symmetries of Grassmannian cluster algebras: Proofs for finite mutation type

 \begin{proof} Let $\Gamma$ be the graph whose vertices are the (isomorphism classes of) quivers mutation equivalent to $Q_0$: two vertices $Q_1,Q_2 \in \Gamma$ are connected by an edge if

 Note that whether or not \eqref{eq:somek} holds for some $k$ is symmetric in $Q_1,Q_2$, but the number of such $k$'s is not always symmetric.

 Now consider the fundamental group of $\Gamma$ based at the quiver $Q_0$.
 Since $\Gamma$ is a finite graph, the fundamental group is finitely generated by generators $g_1,\dots,g_\ell$.
-For simplicity, assume that we have made the list of generators redundant by including the inverses of each generators.
+For simplicity, we take a list of generators that is closed under taking inverses.
 For each such generating cycle $g_i$, lift it in all possible ways to a sequence of mutations in $\mca(Q_0)$.
 That is, for each edge $Q_1 \xrightarrow{e} Q_2$ in $g_i$, replace $e$ by every mutation $\mu_k$ as in \eqref{eq:somek}.
 We obtain a finite list of mutation sequences, $h_1,\dots,h_L$, each of which returns the quiver $Q_0$ to itself.
 Some of these $h_i$ could represent trivial elements of the cluster modular group (for an example: $\pi_1(\Gamma)$ will contain $4$-cycles arising from commuting mutations $\mu_i \circ \mu_j = \mu_j \circ \mu_i$).
 Furthermore, different $h_i$'s could represent the same element of the cluster modular group.